uclaacm/TeachLAJSBackend/README.md

 You'll need:

-- [Node](https://nodejs.org/en/) (we develop this with Node v10)
+- [Node](https://nodejs.org/en/) (we develop this with Node v12.14.1 LTS)
 - [git](https://git-scm.com/)
 - either npm (which comes default with Node) or [yarn](https://yarnpkg.com/en/)

 Once you have those dependencies, set up is very simple.

 Type the following lines into your command line: